 The Account also included the workhouse's lengthy rules and regulations.
-It was also noted that in in July 1728, the workhouse had a population of 238 inmates in 23 wards, containing a total of 157 Beds.
-They were served by 14 nurses Nurses and 8 assistants.
+It was also noted that in July 1728, the workhouse had a population of 238 inmates in 23 wards, containing a total of 157 Beds.
+They were served by 14 nurses and 8 assistants.

 St Giles and St George retained special parish status after the passing of the 1834 Poor Law Amendment Act and continued to administer its own poor relief arrangements.

 The workhouse in Endell Street continued in use, with the main addition being an infirmary erected in 1844 at the north side of Vinegar Lane as shown on the 1871 map below.
 The map also identifies a men's yard at the north-east of the workhouse, a women's yard at the centre, a drying yard at the west, and a stone yard to the south.

 In July 1865, St Giles and St George was the subject of one of a series of articles in the medical journal The Lancet investigating conditions in London workhouses and their infirmaries.
 The report, of which an extract appears below revealed a catalogue of appalling conditions in the buildings.